About

 Updates

-Volunteered to help organize the Texas Power and Energy Conference 2025 (TPEC 2025) and presented my paper.
-Got the opportunity to meet some interesting people and Miss Rev.!
+Volunteered to help organize the Texas Power and Energy Conference 2025 (TPEC 2025) and presented a paper.
+Met Miss Rev.

 November 2024

-Attended the Innovation Forward 2024 (IF2024) Conference and got an opportunity to meet the former US Secretary of Energy, Rick Perry.
-Also got the opportunity to showcase the Smart Grid Center research to the IF2024 attendees.
+Attended Innovation Forward 2024 and met former US Secretary of Energy Rick Perry.
+Showcased Smart Grid Center research.

 October 2024

-At the 56th North American Power Symposium in El Paso, Texas.
-And while in El Paso, hiked the highest peak in Texas, Guadalupe peak! :)
+Presented at the 56th North American Power Symposium in El Paso, Texas.
+Hiked Guadalupe Peak.

 August 2024